-The Board shall elect a president and vice-president for the ensuing year, and administer the oath of office to them.
-A majority of all members of the Board shall be necessary for a valid election.
+The Board will elect a president and vice-president for the ensuing year, and the District Clerk will administer the oath of office to them.
+A majority of all members of the Board is necessary for a valid election.

 III.
 Appointment of District Officers